HiSPARC/maintenance/index.rst

 For more information about |hisparc|, see the `HiSPARC Website <https://www.hisparc.nl/>`_.

-For questions or suggestions please contact our project coordinator Surya Bonam (info@hisparc.nl).
+For questions or suggestions please contact us at hisparc@utah.edu.

 .. toctree::
    :maxdepth: 2